Cinci Inn & Cinci Hoca: Hidden Treasures of Safranbolu

 Continue reading

-300 Spartans’ Victory and Obelisk in Hippodrome
+Exploring the 300 Spartans’ Victory and the Obelisk in Istanbul’s Hippodrome

 Sultanahmet Square (Sultanahmet Meydanı) had been the center of three different emperor periods.
 Sultanahmet Square’s name was “Hippodrome” (Hipodrom) during the Byzantine and Roman Empires and it was called “Horse Square” (At Meydanı) during the Ottoman Empire.
 In this region, the most magnificent structures, like Serpentine Column, and Obelisk, were built by these empires thanks to this feature.
 Hippodrome was …